The regular Open Enrollment application period for the 2022-23 school year is Feb. 7 – April 29, 2022

 Once a student is accepted into a school district, the student may continue to attend the district without having to reapply every year with three exceptions:

-- The nonresident district may require each student to reapply one time only — at the beginning of middle school or high school.
+- The nonresident district may require each student to reapply one time only — at the beginning of intermediate school, middle school or high school.

 - Under certain circumstances, a student who needs special education may be required to return to the student’s resident district.